PanDAWMS/panda-docs/docs/source/client/panda-client.rst

 panda-client
 ================

-panda-client is a package composed of python modules and command-line tools to allow end-users to submit/manage their analysis on the PanDA system.
+panda-client is a package including python modules and command-line tools to allow end-users to submit/manage their analysis on the PanDA system.
 This package is supposed to be used by end-users as functionality is simplified and limited.
 System administrators or developers should refer to :doc:`API reference <rest>`.